DiscoveringGodot/1_First_Steps/README.md

 ### 1 Why Godot?
 #### In this video (objectives)…
+1 Who we are
+1 Why we picked Godot
+1 Who is this course for

 #### After watching (learning outcomes)…
+Decide if this course is for you!

 ### 2 How To Use This Course
 #### In this video (objectives)…